MoveOnOrg/fb-to-redshift_deprecated/README.md

   `python fb_to_redshift.py`

-  * This script can take a *long time* to run, due to pagination, if the Page you're pulling posts from has a lot of posts or videos.
+  * This script can take a *long time* to run, due to pagination, if the Page you're pulling from has a lot of posts or videos.

   * You'll get an error if you try to pull too much data at once.
 Edit `post_limit` and the `[interval]` parameter to reduce the amount of data you're requesting per API call.

-### 6. Optional: Generate a time series of video views by running `python fb_video_time_series.py`
+### 6. Optional: Generate a time series of video views.

+  `python fb_video_time_series.py`

-  * This script uses the same settings.py file as the other one, and it's encapsulated in its own file so it's easy to run it independently from the rest of the code (as it needs to run frequently, like on a cron job, to generate time series data).
+  * fb_video_time_series.pyuses the same settings.py file as the other one, and it's encapsulated in its own file so it's easy to run it independently from the rest of the code (as it needs to run frequently, like on a cron job, to generate time series data).
 Set a `time_series_start_date` in settings.py.
 If you're using a Redshift table to store the time series data then be sure to create the table first:

     * `CREATE TABLE facebook.video_time_series(video_id VARCHAR(256), title VARCHAR(max), created_time timestamp, snapshot_time timestamp, total_views INT NULL, unique_viewers INT NULL, views_10sec INT NULL, primary key (video_id, snapshot_time));`

 ## FAQ

-*1. How do I get different data from the Graph API?*
+####1.
+How do I get different data from the Graph API?

   * Changing which fields are retrieved requires editing the parameter dictionaries and the corresponding functions in fb.py.
 If you're importing data into Redshift as well, you'll need to change the column names and data types to match.
 This is fussy work!
 Refer to the [Graph API reference](https://developers.facebook.com/docs/graph-api/reference) to guide you through which fields you need and use the [Graph API explorer](https://developers.facebook.com/tools/explorer/) to test and tweak your new URL and generate a sample API response.

-*2. I want to rename the columns in the CSVs.*
+####2.
+I want to rename/reorder the columns in the CSVs.

-  * Without changing their order, you can edit the ['columns'] parameter in the appropriate parameter dictionary; but keep in mind that that will break Redshift import unless you also rename the Redshift table columns.
+  * You can edit the column names in the ['columns'] parameter in the appropriate parameter dictionary; but keep in mind that that will break Redshift import unless you also rename the Redshift table columns.
+If you change the column order in settings.py, you'll also have to change it in the appropriate fb.py function.